In the Cloud

 Initialize the connection

-Initialize the connection to start communication with the Clover device.
-Note that you must do this before calling any other methods (other than those that add or remove listeners).
+Initialize the connection to start communication with the Clover device before you call any methods (other than those that add or remove listeners).

 cloverConnector.initializeConnection();